Propane consumers should review the following propane pricing tips to avoid becoming a victim of propane price gouging.

 Many propane companies declare that they offer “competitive propane prices”, yet they fail to provide proof by showing their current propane prices on their website or through another public display.
 A company that merely states that they offer “competitive propane prices”, without proof, should not be enough for you to rest assured that your supplier charges competitive propane prices.
 To protect yourself from overpaying, you must take control of the matter by demanding that your propane supplier communicate your current propane price per gallon before each delivery (current propane pricing on company website, fax, voice-mail or e-mail, etc.) for comparison with your other local propane suppliers.
 If you wait until after your delivery to compare your suppliers propane pricing, you may find it very difficult, if not impossible, to find out what the other local propane suppliers were charging on the date that your supplier made a recent delivery without disclosing the propane price per gallon prior to the delivery.

 (2) Call your current supplier once or twice per month, especially during the winter heating months, and anonymously inquire about their daily propane price per gallon.
 Make sure the quoted price is the standard daily propane price per gallon rather than a new customer reduced propane price per gallon.
 Anonymous pricing inquiries will ensure that your supplier quotes unbiased pricing information applicable to all customers using a specific volume of propane each year.
+In other words, you want to make an anonymous inquiry to ensure that your supplier is not simply learning your name during the telephone conversation, then looking in the computer to find the price per gallon of your last delivery, then quoting that same price per gallon during the telephone conversation.
+This accomplishes absolutely nothing.

 When making an anonymous price inquiry, you should only provide your annual propane gallons, tank size, confirmation that the tank is leased and your zip code.
 If your supplier requests additional personal identifying information (i.e. your name, physical address or telephone number) inform them that you prefer not to disclose that information as you are interested in obtaining a true unbiased current propane price per gallon quote.
 Your goal is to monitor your propane price per gallon to make sure it is consistently competitive.
 For example, if your anonymous propane price quote is $2.10 per gallon, and you have a delivery ticket from the day before showing $5.90 per gallon, you should immediately contact your propane supplier for an explanation.